ConnerKT/Reading-Notes/201/Class13/README.md

     localStorage.setItem( 'car', JSON.stringify(car) );
     console.log( JSON.parse( localStorage.getItem( 'car' ) ) );

+### Local Storage Questions

+1. To retain information about the user, like what section they're at, or if they did some actions.

+2. Personal data, passwords, information that can be used in a poor way.

+3. It stores strings.
+You can use json.stringify and json.parse methods to help with that.

 ## Things I want to know more about

 I want to know more about applying local storage to my sites, what data to retain and how to prompt users with a GUI that asks if they want to give me cookies.